Controversy about Lynne pedigree, Kerry Evening Post, 1893

 -

-The first thing to note is that John Lynne
+The first thing to note is that

-is writing about his aunt,
+is writing about his aunt

-and writing in 1682.
+and is writing in 1682.

 Black Jack

-is writing about his grandmother,
+is writing about his grandmother

 and could be writing as late as 1737.